trevordbunch/cis411_lab0/labreports/LAB_Cmcculler1.md

 **Repository:** https://github.com/Cmcculler1/cis411_lab1_CI.git
 ___

-# Step 1: Fork this repository
+#  Fork this repository
 - The URL of my forked repository: https://github.com/Cmcculler1/cis411_lab1_CI.git
 - The accompanying diagram of what my fork precisely and conceptually represents...

 ![Use Case](https://docs.google.com/drawings/d/e/2PACX-1vSM21E6IrcEBCWQBCfFdIY3Kngd1a9Srk5YV8zVTyjsLpU3m6K3nM52SNMRf-j82rlTAui6_qznN01q/pub?w=1487&h=691)

-# Step 2: Clone your forked repository from the command line
+#  Clone your forked repository from the command line
 - My local file directory is... /Users/cmcculler/Documents/GitHub_1
 - The command to navigate to the directory when I open up the command line is...
 "cd"

-# Step 3: Run the application locally
+#  Run the application locally
 - My GraphQL response from adding myself as an account on the test project
 ``` json
 {